Kwanhooo/Kwanhooo/README.md

 **Talking about Personal Stuffs:**

 - 🌱 I’m currently learning Acoustic Front End Processing;
-- 🤔 I’m looking for help with Java Study 😭;
+- 🤔 I’m looking for help with Java 😭;
 - 💬 Ask me about anything ! ;
 - 📫 How to reach me: kwanhooo@foxmail.com;